aangelos28/GameEye-backend/README.md

 # GameEye Backend
+Video game news tracker using web scraping from popular websites with scoring powered by machine learning.

 This is the project for the GameEye backend.
 The project is composed of multiple subprojects:
 * Main backend (primary backend of GameEye)
 * CLI (command line interface for interacting with the backend)